-Due to the current use, there are parcels within Tumwater that are designated as agriculture and are eligible for tax reduction programs through the State Department of Revenue.
+Due to the current use, there are parcels within Tumwater that are designated as agriculture and

 This incentive-based program promotes the retention of lands used for agriculture by reducing the tax rate for these parcels and restricting the use to agriculture.
 Future landowners are deterred from changing the land use as doing so results in a penalty.
 Map C-1 shows the properties enrolled in these programs within Tumwater.